xops-infra/go-openai/README.md

 > **Note**: the repository was fork from sashabaranov/go-openai,The purpose is to support Azure simultaneously.

-This library provides Go clients for [OpenAI API](https://platform.openai.com/).
+This library provides Go clients for [OpenAI API](https://platform.openai.com/) and Azure.
 We support:

 * ChatGPT
 * GPT-3, GPT-4